Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson2/Lesson2.md

 ## Escaping and non escaping closures

 Closures come in two different variants - escaping and non-escaping.
-When a closure is escaping (as marked by the @escaping parameter attribute) it means that it will be stored somehow (either as a property, or by being captured by another closure).
+When a closure is escaping it means that it will be stored somehow (either as a property, or by being captured by another closure).
 Non-escaping closures on the other hand, cannot be stored and must instead be executed directly when used.

 In an **escaping closure**, the lifecycle looks like this: